murtazajafferji/package-eval/README.md

 Data is supplied by libraries.io

+A live demo is available at [http://package-eval.herokuapp.com/](http://package-eval.herokuapp.com/)

 ## How to run this app locally

 To run this app locally, clone this repository and open this app folder in your terminal/Command Prompt.
 We suggest you to create a virtual environment for installation of required packages for this app.

+Get an API key from [https://libraries.io/account](https://libraries.io/account) and place the key at the root of the folder with filename api.txt.

 ```
 cd packge-eval